snowdriftcoop/snowdrift/BEGINNERS.md

 #### Building your updates

-After making and saving changes, you can use `cabal install` followed by `Snowdrift Development` recompile and run the updates.
-If you prefer, `yesod devel` is a command that does both of these and can stay running, and it will automatically recompile after most changes (you can use `cabal install` in cases where `yesod devel` fails to recognize a change).
+After making and saving changes, you can use `cabal install` to recompile followed by `Snowdrift Development` to run the site.
+If you prefer, `yesod devel` is a command that does both of these and can stay running, and it will automatically recompile and restart the site after most changes (use `cabal install` in cases where `yesod devel` fails to recognize a change).
 Refresh your browser view at localhost:3000 to see the updates.

 In the respective terminal window, you can quit `Snowdrift Development` with Ctrl+C or stop `yesod devel` by hitting ENTER a few times.